HOHMANN ORBITS

 and heavy.
 Such ugly fluids can be dangerous if they leak or ignite

 during the voyage.
-Hence, the less fuel the ship can get away with,
+The less fuel the ship can get away with, the

 The motivation to exploit the Hohmann trajectory is that in the